datdao1998/AWS-SAA-03-Note/notes/efs.md

 ## 2. Connect
 You can connect to Amazon EFS file systems from EC2 instances in other AWS regions using an inter-region VPC peering connection, and from on-premises servers using an AWS VPN connection

+## 3. Performance
+Max I/O performance mode is used to scale to higher levels of aggregate throughput and operations per second.
+This scaling is done with a tradeoff of slightly higher latencies for file metadata operations.
+Highly parallelized applications and workloads, such as big data analysis, media processing, and genomic analysis, can benefit from this mode.